Connect with us!

 A construction worker in a hard hat with a wrench in front of a front end loader

-Construction workers who meet any of the following conditions may be eligible to file a personal injury claim for damages:
+Construction accident victims who meet any of the following conditions may be eligible to file a personal injury claim for damages:

 • They are not employed by the company running the job site.
 This includes subcontractors and independent contractors who would not be covered by workers’ compensation.